TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesExtensionDevelopment/Index.rst

 Create own database queries
 ===========================

-Queries in the query langauge of Extbase are automatically escaped.
+Queries in the query language of Extbase are automatically escaped.

 However manually created SQL queries are subject to be attacked by :ref:`SQL injection <security-sql-injection>`.